lane-webperformance/legion-starter-pack/docs/motivation.md

 There are two major tasks remaining on Legion's long-term plan:

-First, we need an excelent tool to capture and replay HTTP and HTTP2 testcases.
+First, we need an excellent tool to capture and replay HTTP and HTTP2 test cases.
 Legion obviously supports the HTTP protocol, but scripting is entirely by hand.
 This is not competitive with other tools.

-Second, although Legion already makes many problems much easier they would otherwise be, only software developers can use it.
-We need a compelling GUI tool that will keep easy problems easy.
+Second, although Legion already makes many problems much easier then they would otherwise be, only software developers can use it.
+We need a compelling GUI tool that will also make easy problems easy.